 Rheology and Polymeric Liquids

-Leal and Helgeson carry out rheological studies to understand the flow properties of polymeric liquids to aid the design and optimization of their processing.
+Helgeson carries out rheological studies to understand the flow properties of polymeric liquids to aid the design and optimization of their processing.
 Current studies focus on both the role of polymer chain architecture (i.e. flexibility, branching, or ring structures), as well as deformation type (shear, elongation and mixtures thereof).
-In collaboration, Leal and Fredrickson develop theories to describe the complex behaviors, including shear banding and strain localization, that can emerge in these systems, including a framework that considers the effects of stress-concentration coupling to produce non-homogeneous flows.
-Helgeson is performing in situ scattering measurements to rigorously test these theories.
+Fredrickson develops theories to describe the complex behaviors, including shear banding and strain localization, that can emerge in these systems, including a framework that considers the effects of stress-concentration coupling to produce non-homogeneous flows.
+Helgeson performs in situ scattering measurements to rigorously test these theories.

 Renewable and Remoldable Polymers

-The Abu-Omar group synthesized and characterizes new materials derived from lignin and its molecules.
-Our group develops new synthetic methodology for making thermosets and Covalently Adaptable Networks (CANs) based on lignin-derived triphenol motifs.
-We use dynamic mechanical analysis (DMA) and rheology to characterize these materials and compare them to their petroleum-derived counterparts.
+The Abu-Omar group synthesizes and characterizes new materials derived from lignin and its molecules.
+It develops new synthetic methodology for making thermosets and Covalently Adaptable Networks (CANs) based on lignin-derived triphenol motifs.
+They use dynamic mechanical analysis (DMA) and rheology to characterize these materials and compare them to their petroleum-derived counterparts.
 Recent advances in the group include the creation of remoldable and self-repairing renewable thermosets